 Integrative Medicine Interest Group

-The purpose of the Integrative Medicine Interest Group is to promote awareness and understanding of alternative healing theories and methods in the context of their use as complements to pharmaceutical-based medicine.
+The purpose of the Integrative Medicine Interest Group is to explore lifestyle changes as an avenue for health and healing.
+The group seeks to promote awareness and understanding of nutrition and exercise in the treatment of chronic disease.

 Internal Medicine Interest Group